 Studies have come up with several mathematical models to help in tackling alcoholism.
 Each model has been purposefully and specifically developed to address a specific objective on alcoholism and to come up with the most appropriate recommendations and findings.
 In these models, sensitization of the population was not factored in.
-Therefore, this study investigated the effect of sensitization of the population and its contribution to the numerical solution to alcoholism as an infectious disease.
+Therefore, this study investigated the effect of sensitization of the population.